Aeroluna/LunaCoopMod/README.md

 - Reworked Mothership Terminator Beam to only target air units.
 - Reworked Mothership Thermal Lance.
   - Only targets ground units instead of all units.
-  - Travels at 25% speed instead.
+  - Reduced travel speed by 75% speed.
-  - Cooldown increased to 2 seconds.
+  - Cooldown increased from 1 to 2 seconds.
-  - Damage buffed from 10 to 100.
+  - Damage increased from 10 to 100.
   - Now visible as a weapon.
 - Renamed Mothership to Crimson Sovereign.